ExtensityAI/symbolicai/README.md

 Uff... this is a long list.
 We are still in the early stages of development and are working hard to overcome these limitations.
 Just to name a few:

 Engineering challenges:
 * Our framework is still in its early stages of development and is not yet meant for production use.
-For example, the Stream class only estimates the prompt size by an approximation, which can be easily exceeded.
+For example, the Stream class only estimates the prompt size by an approximation, which sometimes can fail.
 One can also create more sophisticated prompt hierarchies and dynamically adjust the global context based on a state-based approach.
 This would allow making consistent predictions even for long text streams.
+* Many operations need to be further improved: verified for biases, fairness, robustness, etc.
 * The code may not be complete and is not yet optimized for speed and memory usage, and uses API-based LLMs due to limitations of compute resources.
 * Code coverage is not yet complete and we are still working on the documentation.
 * Integrate with a more diverse set of models from [HuggingFace](https://huggingface.co/) or other platforms.